MatElGran/Cheatsheets/Vim.md

 - `:r!sed -n 2,8p test.txt`
 Insert lines 2 to 8 from a file test.txt below the cursor
 - `:r !ls`
 Insert a directory listing below the cursor

+## Command history

+`<c-f>` in command mode will open a new split containing your command history